-Remember that I had never coded in elixir, however, I had a week to learn its concept being that its functional programing language.
-So I tried and did the tusk in time at the expense of going through the elixir school.
+I had never coded in elixir, however, so I had a week to learn its concept being that its functional programing language.
+I tried and did the tusk in time at the expense of going through the elixir school.

 At the interview, I must say they treated us really well.
 We had anxiety when before the interview but they ensured we calm down and they were so friendly.
 At some point, I forgot I was on an interview.

 Content of the interview was mainly focusing on